hellms/dell-democenter.github.io/Module_10_3.md

 > Key in "file0" in the File/Folder Name

-We will Ulimit our search to the Asset win-share01:.
+We will limit our search to the Asset win-share01:.
 If not done from the previous Session, do

 ```Powershell
 $Asset=Get-PPDMassets -type NAS_SHARE -filter 'name eq "win-share01"'
 ```

 The lab Guide wants to select 2 Files, file01 and file02.
 We will Scope them into a Powershell Array for subsequent Commands: